go-easygen/easygen/README.md

   - is more easy to define driving data, in form of YML instead of XML
   - has more powerful template engine that based on Go template.
     You can also write your own function in Go to customize your template.
+  - there are lots of transformation support functions builtin inside it, check out the full list with sample usages and results [here](https://github.com/go-easygen/easygen/issues/25).
+  - apart from the above sample usages, it has extensive documentations like [this](https://github.com/go-easygen/easygen/wiki/Docs:-Easygen-usage).
+Check out the [wiki](https://github.com/go-easygen/easygen/wiki/) for the full list.

-You can even use easygen as a generic Go template testing tool using the `-ts` commandline option, and much more.
+You can even use easygen as [a generic Go template testing tool](https://github.com/go-easygen/easygen/wiki/Tip:-Testing-the-templates-on-the-fly) using the `-ts` commandline option, and much more.

 Note this document is for `easygen` versions 4.0+.
-For historic versions check out the [Different Versions](#different-versions) section.
+For historic versions check out the [Different Versions](https://github.com/go-easygen/easygen/wiki/Docs:-Different-Versions) section.

 ## Usage